miklevin/MikeAtEleven.com/journal.md

 --------------------------------------------------------------------------------
 ## Wed Apr 20, 2022
+### Planning A Dungeons & Dragons Campaign For The Kid

 Having a wonderful evening with Nat.
 Doing the setup for a D&D adventure to Procrasti-Nation having to do with the "middle" town between Goblet and Fizz